beuted/typescript-workshop/03-ES6-killing-features/README.md

-# ES6 killing features you can use in Typescript
+# ES6 killer features you can use in Typescript

 ## `this` and [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions)